Storm Leslie downgraded on path toward Bermuda

 HAMILTON, Bermuda Hurricane Leslie was downgraded to a tropical storm on Friday as it swirled over the Atlantic on a track toward Bermuda but is expected to regain hurricane strength before passing by the island on Sunday, the U.S. National Hurricane Center reported.

-Leslie then is expected to intensify into a Category 2 hurricane with wind speeds of 100 mph (160 kph) on Monday.
+Leslie then is expected to intensify into a Category 2 hurricane with wind speeds of 100 mph on Monday.

 Forecasts show the storm will veer slightly east of the tiny island of 20 square miles (52 square km) with 65,000 residents.